nymlab/trusted-crypto-asset/README.md

 ## TCA Technical overview

-In this section we focus on describing the technical aspects of the TCA framework,describing a set of minimal requirements that the solution must fulfill and defining a candidate architecture.
+In this section we focus on describing the technical aspects of the TCA framework, describing a set of minimal requirements that the solution must fulfill and defining a candidate architecture.

 ### Technical Requirements

-* Elegibility of the holders to manage TCA must be verified on the base a verifiable proof;
+* Eligibility of the holders to manage TCA must be verified on the base a verifiable proof;
-* Verifiable Proof must prove:
+* Verifiable proof must prove:
-  - The User has received a (set of) Verifiable Credential(s) of a specific type (credential schema),
+  - The user has received a (set of) verifiable credential(s) of a specific type (credential schema),
-  - The User has received the (set of) Verifiable Credential(s) from one (or more) Issuer(s) included in a list of Trusted Issuers and only eligible third parties should be able to look up the real Issuer public [DID](https://www.w3.org/TR/did-core/#dfn-decentralized-identifiers);
+  - The user has received the (set of) verifiable credential(s) from one (or more) issuer(s) included in a list of Trusted Issuers and only eligible third parties should be able to look up the public [DID](https://www.w3.org/TR/did-core/#dfn-decentralized-identifiers) of the real issuer;
-* Verifiable Proof must not disclose any PII of the User, apart from pseudonyms information;
+* Verifiable proof must not disclose any PII of the User, apart from pseudonyms information;
-* A distinct Verifiable proof must be provided by the holder for each transfer of TCA
+* A distinct verifiable proof must be provided by the holder for each transfer of TCA;
-* The verifier must be able to check for revocation of the Verifiable Credentials from which the Proof has been derived
+* The verifier must be able to check for revocation of the verifiable credentials from which the proof has been derived;
-* In case revoked credentials, the TCAs controlled by the holder cannot be transferred and may become frozen untile the holder provide a valid / non-revoked proof.
+* In the case of revoked credentials, the TCAs controlled by the holder cannot be transferred and may become frozen until the holder provides a valid/non-revoked proof.

 ### Technical Architecture

-The diagram below shows a reference architecture for the TCA specifically for an Appchain.
+The diagram below shows a reference architecture for the TCA, specifically for an Appchain.
 We assume an Appchain as a particular type of network where the nodes are fully dedicated to support one single dApp.
-The Appchain would be run by a DAO, in charge of defining policies and procedures to be set up and maintained though the usual proposal voting process.
-An example of such type of network is [Osmosis](https://docs.osmosis.zone/)
+The Appchain would be run by a DAO, in charge of defining policies and procedures to be set up and maintained through the usual proposal voting process.
+An example of such type of network is [Osmosis](https://docs.osmosis.zone/).

-We also recommend the use of a particular type of wallet, based n a proxy smart contract, providing featurs like guardinaship for key rotation and transaction relayer.
-An exampe of such type of wallet the opensource project [VectisDAO](https://github.com/nymlab/vectis)
+We also recommend the use of a particular type of wallet, based on a proxy smart contract, providing features like guardianship for key rotation and transaction relayer.
+An example of such type of wallet is the opensource project [VectisDAO](https://github.com/nymlab/vectis).

 ![image](images/technical_architecture.png)

 #### Environmental Components

-* A crypto assets Issuer that complies with regulatory requirements regarding their holders (e.g. KYC and AML verification for stable coin holders; proof of registration for regulated broker dealing with specific crypto asset classes)
+* A crypto assets  that complies with regulatory requirements regarding their holders (e.g. KYC and AML verification for stable coin holders; proof of registration for regulated broker dealing with specific crypto asset classes)
 * an Appchain (i.e. DAO, Network), where fully-regulated tokens can be exchanged among addresses presenting verifiable privacy-protecting proofs
 * A smart contract wallet architecture, providing social recovery, transaction relayer
 * A mobile identity wallet, controlling the smart contract wallet and holding credentials.
-* A set of Trusted Issuers, selected by the DAp/Appchain on the base of the policies and procedure adopted, with the capacity to issue verifiable credentials for legal and regulatory compliance
+* A set of Trusted Issuers, selected by the dApp/Appchain on the base of the policies and procedure adopted, with the capacity to issue verifiable credentials for legal and regulatory compliance

 #### Transaction validation

-At time of spending (i.e. transferring to another account) their TCA, the holder, in order to succeed in the transaction, must provide:
+At the time of spending (i.e. transferring to another account) of the TCA, for a successful transaction, the holder must provide:

-- standard signed transaction payload for the transfer: this payload includes the hash of a nonce.
+- standard signed transaction payload for the transfer: this payload includes the hash of a nonce;
 - a proof derived from the received VCs, including a nonce in order to avoid reply attack and to bind the proof presentation to the transfer.

-This to object shall be produced by the edge agent (e.g. a mobile wallet controlling the proxy wallet and the attached funds, and enable to control vc and derive proofs) and sent to the network via the relayer.
+This two objects shall be produced by an edge agent (e.g. a mobile wallet controlling the proxy wallet and the attached funds,  able to control vc and derive proofs) and send to the network via a relayer.

-The relayer, which is appchain specific, shall route :
+The relayer, which is Appchain specific, shall route :

-- the signed transfer payload to the proxy wallet, in order to be executed bu the TCA contract, and
+- the signed transfer payload to the proxy wallet, in order to be executed by the TCA contract, and
 - the proof to the vc-verifier contract

-Before committing the new state, the trusted crypto asset contract shall query the vc-verifier contract if there's a valid proof for the hash(nonce).
+Before committing the new state, the trusted crypto asset contract will query the vc-verifier contract if there is a valid proof for the hash(nonce).

-In this scenario, the business logic for the validation is mainly n charge of the vc-verifier contractl leaving to the trusted crypto asset issuer a minimum impact in terms of validation.
+In this scenario, the business logic for the validation is mainly done by the vc-verifier contract, leaving a minimum amount of work to the trusted crypto asset issuer, in terms of validation.

 #### Transaction Execution strategies
 Assuming we have a sender and a receiver, the validation strategy of a transfer of TCA from sender to receiver may be implemented in at least two different way:
-- validation of the sender: in this case, only the sender is required to provide a verifiable prooof at time of transfer, and no validation is applier to the receiver.
-The receiver won't' be able to spend their token unless their provide a verifiable proof.
+- validation of the sender: in this case, only the sender is required to provide a verifiable proof at time of transfer, and no validation is applied to the receiver.
+The receiver will not be able to spend their token unless they provide a verifiable proof.
 - validation of both sender and receiver: in this case, in order to validate both the subjects, the transaction is split in two sub transactions:
-  - sender execute allowance in favour of receiver, up to a specific amount
+  - sender executes allowance in favour of receiver, up to a specific amount
-  - receiver execute a claim
+  - receiver executes a claim

 ## Conclusions and next steps